Mikasuru/KukuriClient/README.md

 <h2 align="center">✨Community</h2>
 <p align="center">
   Hey!
 I've create a Community server, Feel free to join! <br />
-  Also, I provided a free hosting too! <br />
   If you have some issue, You can join my discord server.<br />
   <a href="https://discord.gg/bxMjzEXgZR">Kukuri Client | Community</a>
 </p>